annejong/FUNAGEPro/README.md

 # GSEApro
 Functional analysis of Prokaryotes using Gene Set Enrichment Analysis on Transcriptome (RNA-Seq) or Proteome data
-# GSEAPro
-# GSEAPro

 # INSTALL GSEA-Pro
-Clone GSEA-Pro from github
+1. Clone GSEA-Pro from github
-Install R 3.4 or newer, if not available
+2. Install R 3.4 or newer, if not available

-goto the gsea_pro folder and run
+3. goto the gsea_pro folder and run

 ./gsea_pro_v3.pl
                                 -s sessiondir and output folder [default=current folder]